atteks-za/athenkosi-portfolio/FortiGate Site-to-Site VPN/README.md

 ## Design Decisions / Lessons Learned

 1. **Phase 2 selectors must be wide enough to cover all routed subnets.** Narrow selectors matching only the original LAN pair silently dropped VLAN traffic even though routing and firewall policy were otherwise correct.
-2. **A misrouted static route (wrong destination subnet) on HQ was the original root cause** of one-way ping failure — traffic reached Branch, but replies were routed out the wrong interface instead of back through the tunnel.
 3. **OSPF over IPsec was attempted and reverted.** Static unicast neighbor configuration isn't supported with `network-type point-to-point`, and switching to `point-to-multipoint` plus static neighbors still didn't resolve hello packets being sent but never received on either side — suspected multicast-over-IPsec limitation.
 Static routing was used as the reliable, working alternative.
 4. **Route count limits matter at scale.** A single summarized route (10.0.0.0/8) is more maintainable and avoids hitting per-device static route limits compared to one entry per VLAN.
 5. **Firewall policies set to `all`/`all`** avoid needing a policy update every time a new VLAN is added at HQ — only a routing change is needed for new subnets, not a firewall change.